Skip to Main Content

 Yes!
 Students can major in multiple fields.
 To major in two fields within the College of Business, please schedule an appointment with your advisor so that they can help you develop a plan of study for both fields.
 Some courses will overlap, particularly if you are majoring in management, marketing, or finance.

-The flexible BBA is available to students majoring in finance, management, or marketing.
+The flexible BBA is available to students majoring in economics, finance, management, or marketing.
 It allows students to craft a major that suits their career goals by allowing them to take upper level electives from other disciplines.
 It also makes it much easier to double major.

 That’s okay!
 Many students are unsure of what to major in when starting school, and many change their major multiple times.
 If you are interested in business, the good news is that you have a couple of years before you need to decide -- each business major takes the same set of core classes, which allows you to explore multiple areas before making a choice.